Money is such a taboo topic in today’s world. It seems that asking somebody how they deal with money is like questioning their religion—a big no-no.

 When we are faced with big questions about money, we feel shameful, fearful of asking for help, and unsure of who to turn to.

 This starts a vicious cycle that’s hard to break from.
-One I know well.
+The one I know well.

 That was good, but the true test of these lessons came when I entered the “real world.”